rfzeg/deflector_robot/README.md

 $ source devel/setup.bash
 ```
 ### Running a Demo Simulation
-To run a demo launching each node in a separate terminal window use:
+To run a demo launching each node in a separate xterm windows use:
  `./start_demo.sh`
 Alternatively to execute all nodes in one terminal use:
 `roslaunch deflector_robot demo.launch`